angsuman/cnote/README.md

 # cnote
 Command Line Note Application for Mac, Linux, BSD, Unix variants.

+## Install
-You can append this shell script to ~/.bashrc (for access by your login account only) or to /etc/bashrc for access across all logins in the machine.
+Append this shell script content to ~/.bashrc (for access by your login account only) or to /etc/bashrc for access across all logins in the machine.

 - All your notes are saved in ~/.notes file
 - Each note is saved as a single line